Saurabh16T/JavaScript-Clock/README.md

 # JavaScript-Clock
-a clock is created using html,bootstrap and js
+a clock is created using html,bootstrap and js which displays live time and date.